Mirror Man (The Human League song): Promotional video

 The promotional video for "Mirror Man" was conceived and directed by Brian Duffy and was filmed on location at a deserted theatre in London.
 The basic premise is that Oakey is a ghost of a performer who has died and now inhabits the theatre where he reveals himself to the band who have come to rehearse.
 The main scenes are of Oakey in a dressing room singing to a mirror, spliced in with footage of the crash and death of John Cobb (whilst attempting to break the world water speed record on Loch Ness on 29 September 1952).
+It is the lead track on The Human League Video Single.